-Once the runbook is created, you test the runbook to validate that it works.
+Once the runbook is created, you must test the runbook to validate that it works.

-Click Test pane to open the Test page.
+Click Test pane to open the Test pane.

 Enter a value for Name, and click Start.
 The test job starts and the job status and output display.

-Close the Test page by clicking the X in the upper right corner.
+Close the Test pane by clicking the X in the upper right corner.
 Select OK in the popup that appears.